 She’s not always as quick to fall asleep as when she was younger, but it does help.
 The most important thing to me?
 Knowing that she can fall asleep on her own and, when we are ready, we can stop nursing her to sleep again.

-UPDATE: At 3.5 years old, Kenna has been weaned from breastfeeding for almost a year, and I am able to tuck her into bed with a stuffed animal, a short back rub, and a kiss good-night.
+At 3.5 years old, my daughter has been weaned from breastfeeding for almost a year, and I am able to tuck her into bed with a stuffed animal, a short back rub, and a kiss good-night.
 She usually falls asleep on her own within minutes.
 Yes!!